Splizard/magic/Readme.md

 A format for Magic: The Gathering.

+## The Spirit of the rules
+The format is deigned to encourage trading and casual play among members without players resorting to building predesigned meta decks.
+Players in good faith must stick to the intention and spirit of these rules.

 ## Rulings
 All players in the format always own all action and effect cards.
 Effect cards are permanently in play they cannot be removed from play.